marchelbling/marc.helbling.fr/content/post/2018-08-17-local-citus.md

 docker-compose -p citus up --scale worker=2 -d
 ```

-The image only provides the default role and database; let's start by creating a `citus` role and `citus` database:
+The image only provides the default role and database so by default, as only master exposes a port, we'll have to use

+* `psql postgres://postgres@localhost:5432?sslmode=disable` to connect to the master node;
+* `docker exec -t citus_worker_1 psql postgres://postgres@localhost:5432?sslmode=disable` to connect to a worker node.

+Let's start by creating a `citus` role and `citus` database.
+As Citus does not automatically forward the call to the workers, we have to call [`run_command_on_workers`](http://docs.citusdata.com/en/v7.5/develop/reference_propagation.html#running-on-all-workers):

 ```bash
 psql postgres://postgres@localhost:5432?sslmode=disable <<EOQ